 Step 3: Choose Your Immigration Program

-Choosing the right program is also essential because if you don't meet one of the requirements and submit your application anyway, it will be rejected.
+Choosing the right program is also essential because it will be rejected if you don't meet one of the requirements and submit your application anyway.
 For example, Express Entry is one of the most popular ways to immigrate to Canada, but did you know that if you express interest in a particular province or territory or apply through an Express Entry-linked PNP, you could get a Provincial Nomination (PN), which is worth 600 extra points?
-As the average Express Entry draw cut-off score is 470, having a PN will boost your Express Entry profile way above other applicants and almost guarantee that you'll receive an Invitation To Apply (ITA) for Canadian permanent residency.
+As the average Express Entry draw cut-off score is 470, having a PN will boost your Express Entry profile way above other applicants and almost guarantee you'll receive an Invitation To Apply (ITA) for Canadian permanent residency.

 Step 4: Gather Your Supporting Documentation

 Although you will only need your supporting documents when you start the visa application process, it's always a good idea to gather everything you need as early as possible so that they can be verified and ready to submit when you eventually start the application process for your Canadian visa.
 The Canadian government has strict deadlines that must be met if you want your application to be considered.

 Step 5: Start Your Canada Visa Application

 Once all your forms and supporting documents are in order, you can apply for your Canadian visa from the Philippines.
 Ensure you've completed each section accurately and have not left any unanswered sections.
 Any mistake or omission could result in your application being returned, ultimately delaying the entire process.

 Costs Involved With Moving From the Philippines to Canada